WebReflection/hyperHTML/README.md

 ## Features

-  * Zero dependencies, no polyfills needed, and it fits in less than **5KB** (minzipped)
+  * Zero dependencies, no polyfills needed, and it fits in about **4.35KB** (minified + brotli)
-  * Uses directly native DOM instead of inventing new syntax/APIs, DOM diffing, or virtual DOM
+  * Uses directly native DOM, no virtual DOM involved
   * Designed for [template literals](http://www.ecma-international.org/ecma-262/6.0/#sec-template-literals), a templating feature built in to JS
-  * Compatible with vanilla DOM elements and vanilla JS data structures
+  * Compatible with plain DOM elements and plain JS data structures
   * Also compatible with Babel transpiled output, hence suitable for every browser you can think of

 ## Compatibility